Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 317 trips per day across all routes, which equates to approximately 34 weekly trips per individual stop.
+On average, service frequency across all routes is 317 trips per day, equating to approximately 34 weekly trips per individual stop.

 Frequently Asked Questions - Transport